littlebrighter/alfred--ultimate-currency-converter/README.md

 Not exactly a feature, but more like a ...
 > [!TIP]
-> If you find `currency` to long to enter, it should be noted that you can of course change and shorten the keyword(s) according to your personal taste, by double-clicking the related Script filter on the very left in Alfred’s Workflow Editor:
+> If you find `currency` too long to type, it should be noted that you can of course change and shorten the keyword(s) according to your personal taste, by double-clicking the related Script filter on the very left in Alfred’s Workflow Editor:
 <img width="579" alt="image" src="https://github.com/user-attachments/assets/c63b9195-5c18-40de-8b3b-3f8fd544f012" />